pipedrive/kardia/examples/cluster/README.md

 ### On the master process

-On the master process (and really just once in the entire master process scope), you have to start Kardia using the following syntax:
+On the master process (**just once** in the entire master process scope), you have to start Kardia using the following syntax:

 ```javascript
 var kardia = require('kardia').start({ name: "master-worker-cluster-example", port: 12800 });